alexwlchan/alexwlchan.net/src/_drafts/triangular-coordinates-in-svg.md

 </figure>

 So now we have a coordinate system that lets us define triangular shapes -- but we can't use it in an SVG image.
-The SVG coordinate system is fixed -- we still need to do the translation from triangular to Cartesian coordinates.
+SVG renderers only know how to draw shapes in Cartesian coordinates, so we need to map our triangular coordinates to Cartesian ones.
 Let's tackle that next.